-Over the following centuries a four-front war was waged on the indigenous way of life.
-It was a cultural war, as well as a physical, territorial and biological one.
-Many índios fell victim to the bandeirantes – groups of roaming adventurers who spent the 17th and 18th centuries exploring Brazil’s interior, pillaging índio settlements as they went.
+Over the following centuries a four-front war – cultural, physical, territorial and biological – was waged on the indigenous way of life.
+Many indigenous fell victim to the bandeirantes – groups of roaming raiders who spent the 17th and 18th centuries exploring Brazil’s interior, pillaging indigenous settlements as they went.
 Those who escaped such a fate were struck down by the illnesses shipped in from Europe, to which they had no natural resistance.
 Others were worked to death on sugar plantations.

 Brazil’s Indigenous Today

-When the Portuguese arrived in 1500, there were, by the most common estimates, between two and four million índios (indigenous people) already living in Brazil, in over 1000 different tribes.
-Five centuries later there are an estimated 700,000 índios left, living in a little over 200 tribes.
-Slavery, diseases, armed conflict and loss of territory all took a savage toll on Brazil’s native peoples, to the point where in the 1980s índio numbers were under 300,000 and it was feared they might die out completely.
+When the Portuguese arrived in 1500, there were, by the most common estimates, between two and four million indigenous people already living in Brazil, in over 1000 different tribes.
+Five centuries later there are an estimated 700,000 indigenous left, living in a little over 200 tribes.
+Slavery, disease, armed conflict and loss of territory all took a savage toll on Brazil’s native peoples, to the point where in the 1980s indigenous numbers were under 300,000 and it was feared they might die out completely.
 Since then there has been a marked recovery in the indigenous population, partly thanks to international concern about groups such as the Yanomami, who were threatened with extermination by disease and violence from an influx of gold prospectors into their lands.
 Government policy has become more benign and huge areas of Brazil are now Terra Indígena (Indigenous Land).
 Just over 1 million sq km – more than 12% of the whole country – is now either officially registered as Indigenous Land or in the process of registration

 Sugar & Slavery

 Brazil didn’t boast the ivory and spices of Africa and the East Indies, and the only thing that had interested the Portuguese in the early years after they had found it was a rock-hard tree known as pau brazil (brazilwood), which yielded a valuable red dye.
 Merchants began sending a few ships each year to harvest brazilwood and take it back to Europe, and the colony changed its name to Brazil in tribute to the tree.
-Alas, the most accessible trees were rapidly depleted, and the índios soon stopped volunteering their labor.
-But after colonization in 1531, the settlers soon worked out that Brazil was a place where sugarcane grew well.
+Alas, the most accessible trees were rapidly depleted.
+But after colonization in 1531, the colonists soon worked out that Brazil was a place where sugarcane grew well.
 Sugar came to Brazil in 1532 and hasn’t left since.
 It was coveted by a hungry European market, which used it for medicinal purposes, to flavor foods and even in wine.

 The Slave Trade